 Finally we will explore the conifer and alpine zones of the Vitosha Nature Park (in the vicinity of Sofia) for high mountain birds like Spotted Nutcracker, Common Crossbill, Ring Ouzel, Firecrest and Goldcrest, Willow Tit, Water Pipit, Alpine Accentor, Shore Lark (ssp. balcanica)and many more.

-During the trip back to Sophia we will see a lot of White Storks on their nests and European Roller, Bee-eater, Hoopoe, Syrian Woodpecker, Eastern Olivaceous Warbler, Yellow Wagtail (Black-headed subspecies) Spanish Sparrow, Black-headed Bunting, and Ortolan Bunting.
+During the trip back to Sofia we will see a lot of White Storks on their nests and European Roller, Bee-eater, Hoopoe, Syrian Woodpecker, Eastern Olivaceous Warbler, Yellow Wagtail (Black-headed subspecies) Spanish Sparrow, Black-headed Bunting, and Ortolan Bunting.
 These latter species are almost everywhere in the lowlands.

 For advice on flights please call or e-mail us, do not book your flights until we have confirmed that the trip is going ahead.

 Another superb trip to this beautiful country with some very exciting finds including a an invasion of Rose-coloured Starlings unprecendented in recent times.
 For the second year running the Wingspan Bird Tour of Bulgaria was guided sole...View Report

 BULGARIA has to be one the top European Birding Countries, where else in Europe can you see over 200 species in an 8-day tour.
 We travelled through dramatic mountains, lush forests, verdant open countryside, coastline and beautiful sceni...View Report